satya-das/cib/README.md

   - No need to maintain order of data members of structs.
   - No need to have a size member in struct. *This is a big hack almost all C/C++ library uses*.
   - No need to declare all functions as pure virtual.
 CIB allows a class to export all kind of methods like static, virtual, pure virtual, inline etc. Only thing is that an inline function will not remain inline if invoked by the client.
+  - CIB, unlike COM, works on all platforms.

  **CIB allows client of a library to use all exported classes as if those classes are part of the client code itself without exposing the internals of classes.**